Suspended Particulate Matter Definition – SPM and RSPM

 VALUE FOR MONEY

-With the cost of equipment minimised by mass production techniques, the cost of monitor units within the DustWatch range are between 12 and 15% of the cost of other electrically driven fall-out monitoring systems produced within South Africa.
+With the cost of equipment minimised by mass production techniques, the cost of monitor units within the DustWatch range is between 12 and 15% of the cost of other electrically driven fall-out monitoring systems produced within South Africa.
 Imported units cost considerably more due to the high $/Rand exchange rate.

 Sample capture filter material is imported but is inexpensive due to high volume purchases and imports directly from the manufacturer.

 While distilled water is desirable for capture media preparation most installations are being operated extremely effectively using oxidation/reduction sub-micronic filtration techniques at a fraction of the cost of producing distilled water.
-With multiple units in the field the changing of buckets can be staggered to allow for the purchase of smaller filter units to undertake the water filtration and to optimise labour utilisation.
+With multiple units in the field, the changing of buckets can be staggered to allow for the purchase of smaller filter units to undertake the water filtration and to optimise labour utilisation.

 As already outlined it is necessary for field assistants and air quality analysts to be trained in the techniques involved with the servicing and maintenance of the monitor units as well as the assessment work and report preparation if the monitoring has to be run within the ISO 14001 standards.

 As part of the training exercise, the optimisation of monitor positioning is covered at length to enable the concern to find the best location for sampling units.
-Our training engineer also instructs all parties in the preparation of buckets, calculation and report preparation in addition to a technical background on the need for monitoring.
-He will normally install and optimise the assessment programme to suit the mine requirements and train your staff.
+Our training engineer also instructs all parties in the preparation of buckets, calculation, and report preparation in addition to a technical background on the need for monitoring.
+He will normally install and optimise the assessment program to suit the mine requirements and train your staff.